 The key to improving nutrition and health is to take it one step at a time.
 If you’re fortunate enough not to be tackling a health condition, then you have more freedom to play around with.
 There is a lot to understand, but taking it slowly means not suffering information overload.

-First steps might be as simple as researching the best superfoods and finding ways to incorporate them into your diet.
+The first steps might be as simple as researching the best superfoods and finding ways to incorporate them into your diet.
 You can then choose one thing that you know isn’t great for you and replace it with one thing that is.

 You could make a commitment to ditching the vices one by one.
 For example, forgoing the morning coffee and replacing it with a delicious drink made from raw cacao powder and almond milk.
-Nicknamed “black gold” by the Spanish, the cacao pod is a one of the most nutrient-dense foods on Earth, containing around three hundred chemical compounds.
+Nicknamed “black gold” by the Spanish, the cacao pod is one of the most nutrient-dense foods on Earth, containing around three hundred chemical compounds.
 Drinking raw unprocessed cacao will not only taste better than coffee – it will give you an equal high (without that damaging adrenaline rush) due to the endorphins and serotonin released in your brain when you consume it.

 Making a promise to yourself that you’ll replace one bad thing with one good thing at regular intervals is a sensible, viable and even fun route to good health.
 If you’re stuck for ideas, the MediMush team is here to help.
 We love to see smiling, happy, healthy faces and we are sure that we can contribute in many ways to your new healthy lifestyle.